 Kalajdzic started 13 of VfB's remaining 17 league matches, amassing some 253 Fantasy Bundesliga points for the campaign.
 Among the game's strikers, only Robert Lewandowski, Andre Silva, Thomas Müller, Wout Weghorst, Erling Haaland and Andrej Kramaric produced more.
 All cost over 19M - Kalajdzic's season-ending value was a bargain-basement 8.6M.

 "He's a very good footballer.
 He links up well with his teammates, and communicates very effectively.
 He's invaluable." - Stuttgart head coach Pellegrino Matarazzo

 "It feels like he reaches four or five metres in the air.
-He rises above the opposition like they're not even there, and manages to make a clean connection with the ball." - Former Borussia Dortmund interim coach Edin Terzic
+He rises above the opposition like they're not even there, and manages to make a clean connection with the ball." - Borussia Dortmund coach Edin Terzic

 "He's come on leaps and bounds in the past few months or so.
-He's on fire in front of goal." - Austria head coach Franco Foda
+He's on fire in front of goal." - former Austria head coach Franco Foda

 Former striker Jürgen Klinsmann believes Borna Sosa and Sasa Kalajdzic can help Stuttgart beat the drop.